Sound! Euphonium: Manga

 A manga adaptation of the first novel illustrated by Hami was serialized on the Kono Manga ga Sugoi!
-Web website between November 28, 2014 and October 30, 2015.
+Web website between November 28, 2014, and October 30, 2015.
 Takarajimasha published three tankōbon volumes between April 3 and November 20, 2015.
 A manga adaptation of the second novel followed, and was serialized between January 15 and September 16, 2016; the first volume was released on September 8, 2016, and the second on October 11, 2016.
-A manga adaptation of the third novel followed, and was serialized between October 21, 2016 and July 21, 2017; the first volume was released on July 20, 2017, and the second volume on August 26, 2017.
+A manga adaptation of the third novel followed, and was serialized between October 21, 2016, and July 21, 2017; the first volume was released on July 20, 2017, and the second volume on August 26, 2017.

 Anime

 Television series

 A 13-episode anime television series adaptation of the first volume of the novel series, directed by Tatsuya Ishihara, written by Jukki Hanada, and produced by Kyoto Animation, aired in Japan between April 8 and July 1, 2015.
 Naoko Yamada served as series production director.
 The opening theme is "Dream Solister" by True, and the ending theme is "Tutti!" (トゥッティ！) by Tomoyo Kurosawa, Ayaka Asai, Moe Toyota, and Chika Anzai.
 The ending theme for episode 8 is a trumpet and euphonium duet version of "Ai o Mitsuketa Basho" (愛を見つけた場所) and the ending theme for episode 13 is a wind orchestra version of "Dream Solister".
 Crunchyroll streamed the series.
 The seventh DVD/BD volume, released on December 16, 2015, bundled an original video animation (OVA) episode titled "Ready, Set, Monaka" (かけだすモナカ, Kakedasu Monaka).
 Kyoto Animation produced an anime film retelling the events of the television series, Sound!
 Euphonium: The Movie – Welcome to the Kitauji High School Concert Band, which premiered on April 23, 2016.

 A second season of the television series began airing on October 6, 2016.
 The opening theme is "Soundscape" (サウンドスケープ, Saundosukēpu) by True, and the ending theme is "Vivace!" (ヴィヴァーチェ!, Vivāche!) by Kurosawa, Asai, Toyota, and Anzai.
 The ending theme for episode 9 is a euphonium solo version of "Sound!
 Euphonium" (響け! ユーフォニアム, Hibike!
 Yūfoniamu) (uncredited) and the ending theme for episode 13 is an orchestra version of "Sound!
 Euphonium".
 A short anime, titled "Hanabi-taikai Kiss e Yōkoso" (花火大会キッスへようこそ！), was bundled with the second season's first home video release volume, which was released on December 21, 2016.
 A second anime film retelling the events of the second season, Sound!
 Euphonium: The Movie – May the Melody Reach You!, was released on September 30, 2017.

 A new anime project was announced in 2019, focusing on Kumiko as a student in her third year.
-It was later revealed to be a third season that premiered on April 7, 2024 on NHK Educational TV.
+It was later revealed to be a third season that premiered on April 7, 2024, on NHK Educational TV.
 The opening theme for the third season is "ReCoda" by True, while the ending theme is "Neiro no Kanata" (音色の彼方) by the "Kitauji Quartet".
 A theatrical film version of the third season, titled Sound!
 Euphonium: The Final Movie, was announced on March 16, 2025.
-The first part is scheduled to premiere on April 24, 2026.
+The first part premiered on April 24, 2026, and the second on September 11.